 - 2 tbsp. turbinado sugar

-- Brush the crust lightly with egg white, and sprinkle with turbinado sugar.
+Brush the crust lightly with egg white, and sprinkle with almonds and turbinado sugar.